jf8989/TabVolumeControl/README.md

 - **Volume Adjustment**: Use a simple slider to control the volume of the current tab.
 - **Volume Memory**: Remembers the last volume setting for consistent use across sessions.
 - **Instagram Compatibility**: Automatically retains and applies the set volume across Instagram stories, ensuring a consistent audio experience while navigating through dynamic content.
+- **On/Off Switch**: Includes a simple toggle switch to activate or deactivate the extension for specific websites automatically on load.
 - **Lightweight and Efficient**: Focused solely on tab audio control without unnecessary overhead.
 - **Cross-Platform Compatibility**: Works on Chromium-based browsers (e.g., Chrome, Edge).